 Zero Waste Strategies

 As mentioned earlier, Zero Waste Mindset implies making the right decisions for your business and for the environment.
 I like this term as every business is different and what can be helpful for one situation, might not be for another.
-Consider these three goals to kickstart Zero Waste Mindset in your business:
+Consider these six goals to kickstart Zero Waste Mindset in your business:

 - Eliminate business activity that generates excessive waste (products, time, money)